Agentic-Multimodal-Superalignment/AMS-DB/docs/ULTIMATE_CHEATSHEET.md

 *Cast spells with code, weave agents like ancient incantations* 🧙‍♂️✨

 **Updated by the Great Merlin for Owen and all future apprentices!**
+*Now with ORGANIZED FILE STRUCTURE and MULTIPLE CONVERSATION MODES!* 🎉

 ---